millerhoo/journey2-new-data-lake/workshops/journey2-new-data-lake/LabGuide100StartHere.md

 ### **STEP 4**: Fill in the Service Name, Description, Email and click Next
 - You can choose whatever you want for Service Name.
 It is an identifier to help you in case you create more than one BDCSCE cluster.
 - In some cases, you might see a field labelled Region.
 This happens if your OPC Identity Domain is mapped to more than 1 data center.
 You should be OK leaving it as No Preference.
-Or if you do have a preference, please pick it.
+Note: if you pick an OCI data center, be sure to read the note at the top of these instructions about OCI and OCI-Classic.

 ![](images/100/snap0012191.jpg)

 ### **STEP 5**: In the Cluster Configuration section, choose **Full** for the Deployment Profile, enter **1** for the Number of Nodes, and be sure to choose Spark Version 2.1.
 - For this workshop, be sure to choose Full for the Deployment Profile.
 The Full profile includes components like Hive which are not part of the Basic profile.
+- We suggest you choose the Number of Nodes as 1 as that is sufficient to run the journey.
+Keeping the number of nodes small will reduce your costs or allow your trial to last longer.
 - Currently, the examples are built for Spark 2.1 so be sure to select that version.
 - **Optionally**, you can choose OC3M for the Compute Shape.
 OC3M will use 4 OCPUs.
 This will avoid some potential issues in the labs.
 You can use OC2M if you want to or need to, but there may be times when some steps will hang and you will need to follow some extra steps to continue (which we have tried to document).  **Our recommendation is to use OC3M unless you know you will need the extra 2 OCPUs for other services.**